Nature’s Best Hope (Young Readers’ Edition): How You Can Save the World in Your Own Yard

 Plants We Offer

 Joyful Butterfly carries many of the plants cited in this book.
 Since butterflies and caterpillars play a crucial role in nature, caring for butterflies naturally benefits all of nature.
-Check out our page on Wild Black Cherry Tree, New England Asters, and Showy Goldenrod.
+Check out our pages on Wild Black Cherry Tree, New England Asters, and Showy Goldenrod.
 We carry many other host and nectar plants that are vital to every part of the butterfly life cycle.